Chief Mountain

-Chief Mountain (Ninaistako) (9085 ft) is located in the U.S. state of Montana on the eastern border of Glacier National Park and the Blackfeet Indian Reservation.
+Chief Mountain (9085 ft) is located in the U.S. state of Montana on the eastern border of Glacier National Park and the Blackfeet Indian Reservation.
 The mountain is one of the most prominent peaks and rock formations along the Rocky Mountain Front, a 200 mi overthrust fault, known as the Lewis Overthrust, which extends from central Montana into southern Alberta, Canada.

 Geology

 Chief Mountain is an example of a klippe.
 It consists of a Precambrian block which rests directly above much younger Cretaceous gray shales.
 The 1450-1400 million year old Precambrian rocks are 1300-1400 million years older than the Cretaceous rocks at the base of the mountain.

 Having an older layer of rock juxtaposed atop younger basement rocks is found on occasion in thrust faults and is commonplace along the Lewis Overthrust which extends from central Montana to far southern Alberta.
 The surrounding portion of the thrust sheet has been removed by erosion leaving behind this and a few other isolated blocks of Proterozoic rock.